hiring-lab/job_postings_tracker/README.md

 The [Indeed Hiring Lab](http://hiringlab.org) is an international team of economists and researchers dedicated to delivering insights that help drive the global labor market conversation.

-This GitHub repo is intended to serve as a space to host various regularly updated data series to help economists, journalists, and other interested parties better understand the labor market conditions in their countries.
+This GitHub repo is intended to serve as a space to host various regularly-updated data series to help economists, journalists, and other interested parties better understand the labor market conditions in their countries.

 Indeed has websites in over 60 markets and 28 languages.
 The full list of markets is here: https://www.indeed.com/worldwide.
 We have economists in Australia, Canada, France, Germany, UK/Ireland, and the US.
-If you are interested in data about other markets, please don't hesitate to contact us at hiringlabinfo@indeed.com.
+If you are interested in data about other markets, please contact us at hiringlabinfo@indeed.com.

-The job postings data will be updated after Hiring Lab posts the tracker for the given country.
-Our plan is to publish the trackers in all markets every other week.
+The job postings data will be updated weekly, with the exact timing during the week depending upon Hiring Lab’s publication schedule.
+Our plan is to publish the trackers in all markets every other week, though that is subject to change.

 For Frequently Asked Questions regarding Indeed's data, click [here](https://www.hiringlab.org/indeed-data-faq/).